 - large regional centres: Tweed Heads, Lismore, Ballina and Grafton joined by major access routes

-- smaller ‘specialist’ towns include Murwillumbah (sugar) Byron Bay (surfing) and Casino (beef) and a network of vibrant coastal and hinterland villages
+- smaller ‘specialist’ towns include Murwillumbah (sugar) Byron Bay (tourism) and Casino (beef) and a network of vibrant coastal and hinterland villages

 - population diversity and vitality is a most endearing quality – villages like Nimbin are internationally renowned alternative lifestyle centres